FienMaandag/spick-and-span/PROCESS.md

 Today the design document was setup.
 The database was structured and the first step for a functioning login was made.

 # Day 7
 Today the login function and register function were created.
 There are still some problems with adding an existing house to a user.
 I am not quite sure yet what is going wrong.
 Also i was doubting about the exact setup for the database.
 I now created a table with houses which also has users inside and a users table with the house they belong to.
 I made this decision because i thought it might be easier to select houses and users for certain views like the high score view and the addhouseview.

+# Day 8
+It is now possible to add a house and the login function checks if the user is already connected to a house.
+Also the logout options is created.